Kolten Wong Player Props: Mariners vs. Orioles

-After hitting .154 with a home run, five walks and two RBI in his past 10 games, Kolten Wong and the Seattle Mariners face the Baltimore Orioles (who will start Kyle Gibson) at 7:05 PM ET on Friday.
+After hitting .179 with a home run, three walks and three RBI in his past 10 games, Kolten Wong and the Seattle Mariners take on the Baltimore Orioles (who will hand the ball to Dean Kremer) at 4:05 PM ET on Saturday.

-He racked up two hits (going 2-for-3 with a home run and an RBI) in his last appearance against the Yankees.
+He had a one-hit showing in his most recent game (1-for-4) against the Orioles.

 Kolten Wong Game Info & Props vs. the Orioles